guzmanwolfrank/guzmanwolfrank/README.md

 I am currently coding in Python while attaining more skills at the AWS Architect Associate level.

-The goal is to build and deploy automated market strategies using Cloud Architecture solutions within AWS, Azure and Google Cloud technologies.
+The goal is to continue to build and deploy Cloud Architecture solutions and automated market strategies within the AWS cloud.

-My special interests within Cloud environments include storage and compute strategies in AWS.
-These are mainly dealing with financial data and market information.
+My special interests within Cloud environments include storage and compute services in AWS.
 I also enjoy working on data analysis using Python, Excel and SQL based Databases.